2021 Meron crowd crush: Crush

 Four religious groups oversee different parts of the compound, with the Toldot Aharon running the part where the incident occurred.
 According to witness accounts, the event was held in a fenced area that was overly confining.
 At the time, the restricted area was filled with as many as 20,000 people.
 After the lighting ceremony, and as dancing began, hundreds of people left.
 The exit path was a narrow, steep slope with a smooth metal floor.
 There were no police or rescue services managing the flow into the walkway.
 With nothing to hold onto, the crowd leaned on each other.
 The path then leads to steps before a narrow tunnel.
 Close to 01:00, some participants began to slip and fall, either on the metal slope or the stone steps, and were trampled over and asphyxiated by those behind.
 As the crowd moved to the gates, a crush started.
-The crowd broke open side barriers of the path, creating rigged up exits for some to break free.
+The crowd broke open side barriers of the path, creating rigged-up exits for some to break free.

-According to one witness, security blocked the passageway and kept people from exiting.
+According to a witness, security blocked the passageway and kept people from exiting.
 As people were starting to lose consciousness as the crush prevented them from breathing, police finally opened the gates to allow people through.
 The crush ensued as a large number of people tried to exit at the same time through the narrow passageway.
 Other witnesses said the path was slippery from spilled water and juice.
 Another witness recalled "hundreds of people screaming 'I can't breathe'".

 Survivors described being buried under heaps of people and thinking that they were going to die as they could not breathe.
 Rescue workers spoke of "so many dead people ... on top of each other".
 Metal handrailings were bent and twisted by the pressure.
 Emergency personnel tried to perform CPR on unresponsive victims, then realised that they were spending time on the dead while others were alive, but in danger of death.
 The first responders themselves were traumatised by the experience; group therapy was arranged to try to ward off PTSD.

-As medics were trying to reach the injured, former Israeli Chief Rabbi Yisrael Meir Lau remained on stage, urging calm and reciting psalms for the injured.
-Three hundred rescue buses were prevented from entering the site due to blocked access roads.
+As medics tried to reach the injured, former Israeli Chief Rabbi Yisrael Meir Lau remained on stage, urging calm and reciting psalms for the injured.
+300 rescue buses were prevented from entering the site due to blocked access roads.
 Six helicopters were flown in to evacuate the injured.
 Cell phone service crashed due to the number of people trying to get in contact with their families.

 Victims

-In the crush, 45 people were killed and about 150 more were injured.
-The dead included six Americans, two Canadians, an Argentine and a Briton, and ranged in age from 13 to 65 years old.
+Forty-five people were killed and approximately 150 more were injured in the crush.
+The dead included six Americans, two Canadians, an Argentine and a Briton, and ranged in age from 9 to 65 years old.

 The Institute of Forensic Medicine at Abu Kabir completed the identification of all 45 victims by 2 May 2021.